NBISweden/grave/README.md

 ## Description

-`grave` is a Nextflow workflow for mapping and genotyping/variant calling ancient or modern samples against a pangenome graph.
-The steps are shown [here](#pipeline-overview).
+`grave` is a Nextflow workflow for mapping, genotyping, and variant calling ancient or modern samples against a pangenome graph.
+The steps are shown graphically [here](#pipeline-overview).

 As input it takes a pangenome graph in `.gbz` format and either paired-end or merged FASTQ data (from samples listed in a `.csv` samplesheet).